kernelcrash/electron-rom-emulator/README.md

      - because we are in an ISR routine this falling edge does not cause another interrupt.
      - We don't exit the ISR.
 Effectively we 'loop round' and watch for the next positive edge.
-We don't end looping around forever as we will eventually hit a RAM access or upper ROM/peripherals access that will allow us to exit the ISR.
+We don't end iup looping around forever as we will eventually hit a RAM access or upper ROM/peripherals access that will allow us to exit the ISR.

 Still this is a miniscule amount of time to service an interrupt.
 Key stuff:

-- memory iand IO accesses consume more time than you think
+- memory and IO accesses consume more time than you think
 - branches consume more time than you think
 - ARM will automatically push r0,r1,r2,r3 and r12 on entry to the ISR and pop them when you leave.
 You can obviously push and pop additional registers, but because push and pop are memory operations, there is a fair time penalty to do that.
-- The Floating Point Unit (FPU) is generally unused in the stm32f4.
-But it has 32 x 32bit registers (s0 to s31) .
+- The stm32f407 has a Floating Point Unit (FPU) and normally I would disable it as I don't use any floating point operations.
+However, it has 32 x 32bit registers (s0 to s31) .
 These are generally used for floating point math, but you can move them to and from normal registers, and you can also store them to memory locations (using a regular register for an address base)
-- So we use lots of FPU registers to store 'global values' used by the  ISR.
+- So now I use lots of FPU registers to store 'global values' used by the  ISR.
 This way the ISR does not need to load these from memory during the ISR. eg. register s3 is used to store the base address for EXTI (used by lots of interrupt related activities).
 We are also often using the values 0 and 1, so two registers are effectively wasted as